 "We certainly appreciate his support wearing a Giants hat," Bochy said.
 "That's why we wanted to reciprocate and wear a 49ers hat and have some fun with it."

 Bochy quipped the Giants might be on a scouting mission, too, because they liked the right-hander's strong arm.

 Smith shouldn't expect a contract offer: His velocity was decent -- but the kid was wild.

 Only a nice play by his catcher, reliever Sergio Romo, prevented the pitch from skipping to the backstop.

-"I'm disgusted with myself,"
+"I'm disgusted with myself," the quarterback joked.

 Smith said he took a few warm-up tosses in the days leading up to his appearance but hadn't thrown a baseball off a pitcher's mound since he was about 10.